After a long career in marketing, both within and providing business services, I’ve seen many iterations of the marketing function.

 There is a better way

-Because customer and buyer behaviour evolves so rapidly with technology, marketing and sales keep changing at pace.
+Because customer and buyer behaviour evolves so rapidly with technology, marketing and sales keep changing at a pace.
 For this reason, the majority of businesses have plenty of room for improvement.

 It pays to steps back and assess this from time to time.
 Help is available.